 “Every day more than 18,000 correctional officers throughout the state work as public servants, committed to the safety of Florida’s communities.
 They should not be defamed by the isolated actions of three individuals who committed abhorrent and illegal acts several years prior,” the department said in an emailed statement.

-Spokeswoman Michelle Glady has told AP the agency found no evidence of a wider membership by extremist white supremacist groups, or a systemic problem.
-She said every allegation of wrongdoing is investigated by the department’s inspector general.
+Spokeswoman Michelle Glady has told the AP the agency found no evidence of a wider membership by extremist white supremacist groups, or a systemic problem.
+She said every allegation of wrongdoing is investigated by the department's inspector general.

-He went public now because he does not want his work, and those of other confidential informants who put their lives on the line to help expose domestic extremists, to have been in vain.
+Moore also does not want his work, and those of other confidential informants who put their lives on the line to help expose domestic extremists, to have been in vain.